 Are you ready to achieve fresh and radiant skin?
 This pre facial guide will walk you through everything you need to know before entering the treatment room.
-Whether you’re looking for advice on how to prepare for a facial or what to do beforehand, this simple pre facial checklist will help you get the most out of your experience and feel great doing it.
+Whether you’re looking for advice on how to prepare for a facial or what to do beforehand, this simple pre facial checklist including before and after facials will help you get the most out of your experience and feel great doing it.
 It all begins with proper skin preparation so you can unlock that radiant glow.

 Whether you’re a first-time or regular visitor, these steps help keep your skin ready for a glowing treatment.